-Growth Rates: Predicting Growth
+Growth Rates: Predicting Growth made easy

 Almost immediately after you define your growth metric, you will want to project it into the future.
 Will you grow more quickly this year?
 How long will your current growth rate continue?
 The better you can predict your future growth, the more accurately you can allocate your resources and plan ahead.